FikaWorks/website/content/blog/deploying-infrastructure-using-make.md

 ## How can it be used to deploy Kubernetes addons?

-[Make][make] can be used as command line utility to execute task in a specific order therefore it can also be used to orchestrate the deployment of applications.
+[Make][make] can be used as command line utility to execute tasks in a specific order therefore it can also be used to orchestrate the deployment of applications.